apache/pekko/CONTRIBUTING.md

 #### Links to API documentation

-Akka Paradox supports directives to link to the Scaladoc- and Javadoc-generated API documentation:
+Pekko Paradox supports directives to link to the Scaladoc- and Javadoc-generated API documentation:

 * `@apidoc[Flow]` searches for the class name and creates links to Scaladoc and Javadoc (see variants in [sbt-paradox-apidoc](https://github.com/lightbend/sbt-paradox-apidoc#examples))
 * `@scaladoc[Flow](akka.stream.scaladsl.Flow)` (see [Paradox docs](https://developer.lightbend.com/docs/paradox/current/directives/linking.html#scaladoc-directive))